nabeelvalley/docs/src/content/docs/dotnet/intro-to-fs.md

 description: Basic Introduction to the F# Programming Language
 ---

+---
+published: true
+title: Introduction to F#
+subtitle: Basic Introduction to the F# Programming Language
+description: Basic Introduction to the F# Programming Language
+---

 Mostly based on the content [here](https://fsharpforfunandprofit.com)

 > Foreword: When creating a new F# project from Visual Studio do not check the `Dockerfile` option, this will result in the following error when trying to run the application in some cases `A function labeled with the 'EntryPointAttribute' attribute must be the last declaration in the last file in the compilation sequence.`